-Facebook ads, landing pages with funnels, and Craigslist posts may be some of the first methods that you reach for when you think about getting discount real estate leads and improving your house flipping pipeline, but real estate is very much a relationship business, and relationships are still some of the most effective ways to fill your deal pipeline of distressed houses to flip.
+Facebook ads, landing pages with funnels, and Craigslist posts may be some of the first methods that you reach for when you think about finding motivated sellers in real estate, but real estate is very much a relationship business, and relationships are still some of the most effective ways to fill your deal pipeline of distressed houses to flip and wholesale.

 Relationships give you access to the thousands of people on the outskirts of real estate transactions that you can tap into as great sources of real estate referrals.

 The list below details the many types of people and businesses that you can build relationships with, to in turn help you get in front of more motivated sellers with distressed properties.

 - Hard Money Lenders

 - Local Builders